UCSA HELP Volunteer

 UCSA HELP Volunteers commit 2 hours per week to the role during term time.

 Successful applicants will be trained in both interview techniques and aspects specific to the UCSA HELP role.

 Hours involved in the activity

-Up to 3 modules of 12 hours minimum per module.
+2 hours minimum.
 For every 12 hours of active learning you can claim recognition for one skill and one attribute.
 NB: opportunities only exist to develop the skills and attributes specified for this activity in the grey areas of the table below.
 For this activity you can claim a maximum of three learning and development outcomes.